-Retooling Export Promotion to Support Improved Export Survival sector with respect to export markets.
+Retooling Export Promotion to Support Improved Export Survival

+Government support for export promotion is based on the significant information externalities and coordination failures that affect the private sector with respect to export markets.
 Export promotion agencies (EPAs) have a long history in both high-income and developing economies.
 Although EPAs have often been criticized, recent research (Lederman, Olarreaga, and Payton 2009) shows they have generally had a positive impact on export performance in developing countries.
-Yet, in light of the changing trade dynamics discussed in this chapter and the increasingly risky and competitive conditions in export markets, there is likely to be a need for EPAs to shift from their traditional focus on finding new export market opportunities to supporting new and existing exporters to increase survival rates in export markets, particularly during the first few years after beginning to export.
+Yet, in light of the changing trade dynamics discussed in this chapter and the increasingly risky and competitive conditions in export markets, there is likely to be a need for EPAs to shift from their traditional focus on finding new export market opportunities to supporting new and existing exporters to increase survival rates in export.
 Indeed, as illustrated in figure 4.3, survival rates in developing countries can be dramatically lower than in high-income countries as a result of many additional barriers to competitiveness they face (Brenton, Pierola, and von Uexkull 2009).